- Admissions & Aid

 Upon my transfer to Business, I was nominated for and became a member of Sigma Beta Delta, the prestigious International Business Society, which I was inducted into in April 2017.
 I am also a member of Sigma Phi Sigma, GMercyU’s chapter of this the Mercy honor society.
 Sigma Phi Sigma members meet throughout the semester to plan service projects and seminars that benefit the greater good of students and staff at GMercyU.

-GMercyU also has a groundbreaking leadership institute program, the Griffin Student Leadership Institute (GSLI), which I am in the top tier of as an Exceptional Leader.
-In this program, I have the privilege to be partnered with both an internal and external mentor in which I will meet with many times throughout the semester.
+GMercyU also has a groundbreaking leadership institute program, the Griffin Student Leadership Institute (GSLI), which has three tiers: Emerging Leaders Certification, Evolving Leaders Certification, and Exceptional Leaders Certification.
+As a senior, I was in the top tier of the program as an Exceptional Leader.
+In this program, I had the privilege to be partnered with both an internal and external mentor in which I met with many times throughout my senior year.
 My internal mentor, Katie Reilly, is a personal and memory care health care administrator at a long-term care facility, much like what I want to do.

-At the end of this project, I will be writing a paper discussing my experience in the program and how it has helped me grow as an individual and an eventual professional in the real world tasked with applying my knowledge of leadership to those who I work with.
+At the commencement of the Exceptional Leaders program, I wrote a paper discussing my experience in the program and how it helped me grow as an individual and as an eventual professional in the real world tasked with applying my knowledge of leadership to those who I work with.

 I was also granted the honor of attending and participating in a meeting of the annual GMercyU Board Of Trustees Retreat.
 In this session, I was tasked with speaking about how the business department is incorporating Catholic Social Teaching into their courses, and how a GMercyU student has a truly distinct advantage over students at other universities because of GMercyU’s diverse, liberal arts, service-based education at that creates well-rounded students and educated leaders.

 If I could leave anyone with one piece of advice, it would be that getting involved in college is vital.
 Don't be the naïve, antisocial freshman that I was, who refused to get involved.
+This only hindered my ability to establish crucial friendships from the beginning.
 By isolating myself, I only hindered my personal and academic growth by doing this, and could not honestly get the most out of my college experience.
 Yes, I will admit, that getting involved is a lot of work to manage—between homework, work, and club commitments, however, it is so rewarding to feel like you are contributing yourself, your knowledge, and commitment to a club or organization.
 Since getting involved, I feel like I have grown so much as a person both academically and personally.
 Yes, it may take some creative planning and time management, but it is worth the experiences you gain.

-If it weren't for Sister Kati’s keynote speech at the Sigma Beta Delta induction, where she urged us always to say “yes” when faced with new opportunities no matter how reluctant we may be, I would not be nearly as involved as I am currently.
+If it weren't for Sister Kati’s keynote speech at the Sigma Beta Delta induction, where she urged us always to say “yes” when faced with new opportunities no matter how reluctant we may be, I would not be nearly as involved as I was in my senior year.
 She explained that we all have good days, bad days, and days that we feel like the world is collapsing around us.

 The possibilities are endless and you never know what you could have almost missed out on.
 I now strive to bring this motto into my personal and professional life, and will continue to use this and pass Sister Kati’s message along to benefit my fellow peers.